 Moreover, most of the redundancy is in the third position, where we can distinguish 2-fold from 4-fold redundant sites (Table 14.2).
 2-fold redundant sites are those at which either one of two nucleotides can be present in a codon for a single amino acid.
 4-fold redundant sites are those at which any of the four nucleotides can be present in a codon for a single amino acid.
-In some cases there is redundancy in the first codon position, e.g, both AGA and CGA are codons for arginine.
+In some cases, there is redundancy in the first codon position, e.g, both AGA and CGA are codons for arginine.
 Thus, many nucleotide substitutions at third positions do not lead to amino acid substitutions, and some nucleotide substitutions at first positions do not lead to amino acid substitutions.
-But every nucleotide substitutions that do not lead to amino acid substitutions.
-Nucleotide substitutions that do not lead to amino acid substitutions are referred to as synonymous substitutions, because the codons involved are synonymous, i.e., code for the same amino acid.
+But every nucleotide substitutions that do not lead to amino acid substitutions are referred to as synonymous substitutions, because the codons involved are synonymous, i.e., code for the same amino acid.
 Nucleotide substitutions that do lead to amino acid substitutions are non-synonymous substitutions.